acarolcolombo/website/README.md

-# My own website: Caroldoscopio created with ELeventy and collaboration with @leouieda.
+# My own website: Caroldoscopio.

+## Created with Eleventy and in collaboration with @leouieda.

 Eleventy: https://www.11ty.dev/